Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Abstract

 \section{Abstract}

 This paper presents a comprehensive study of the reconstruction of sub-GeV neutrino charged-current interactions within a Liquid Argon Time Projection Chamber (LArTPC).
-We demonstrate that traditional charge-based calorimetry is fundamentally limited at sub-GeV scales by significant recombination fluctuations and missing hadronic energy.
-We show that energy reconstruction using energy deposited as scintillation light ($L$) partially benefits from the previously reported self-compensating light effect.
+We demonstrate that traditional charge-based calorimetry is fundamentally limited at sub-GeV scales by significant fluctuations in recombination and missing hadronic energy.
+We show that energy reconstruction using energy deposited as scintillation light ($L$) partially benefits from the self-compensating light effect.
 At neutrino energies above 400 MeV, the light-only reconstruction still outperforms charge-only methods that can separate EM and hadronic objects.
 The performance of the two remains comparable below 300 MeV.
-Using the energy-deposit information from both detector signals, we demonstrate a 70\% efficiency in separating electron neutrinos and antineutrinos.
+Using the energy-deposit information from both detector signals, we demonstrate at least 70\% efficiency can be achieved in tagging electron neutrinos and antineutrinos, respectively.
 By using a proximity-based algorithm coupled with a geometric lepton-exclusion cone, we also demonstrate the ability to isolate neutron-induced energy depositions from background.
 This enables an improvement of sub-GeV direction reconstruction by about 20 degrees for antineutrinos.
 This study provides new insights into how to enhance the physics reach of future LArTPC atmospheric neutrino analyses.